nubilfi/itabyss.vim/README.md

 use ("nubilfi/itabyss.nvim")
 ```

-Then set your `colorscheme` to `colorscheme itabyss`.
+Then in your vim or neovim config, set the `colorscheme` to `colorscheme itabyss`.

-You might also want to check [`itabyss.lua`](https://github.com/nubilfi/itabyss.vim/autoload/lualine/themes) for your lualine themes.
+You might also want to check [`itabyss.lua`](https://github.com/nubilfi/itabyss.vim/tree/main/autoload/lualine/themes) for your lualine themes.

 Visit the original colorscheme repo: [mountaineer](https://github.com/TheNiteCoder/mountaineer.vim)